 How Long Does It Take To Get A GED?

 It also depends on how you prepare for the GED test.
-If you attend traditional classes, then it takes longer than preparing for the GED using online classes.
+If you attend traditional classes, then it takes longer than preparing for the GED using the program designed by Onsego.

 The beauty of online GED courses lies in the fact that you decide about your schedule.
 Online courses are also shorter because the lessons are very focused and straight to the point.

-Here is an overview of the learning time associated with each of the Onsego courses:
+Here is an overview of the learning time associated with the Onsego program:

 • The Language Course includes 8 learning hours of materials